mozilla/uniffi-rs/docs/manual/src/internals/object_references.md

 # Managing Object References

-UniFFI [interfaces](../udl/interfaces.md) represent instances of objects that have methods and contain shared mutable state.
+UniFFI [interfaces](../udl/interfaces.md) represent instances of objects that have methods and contain state.
 One of Rust's core innovations is its ability to provide compile-time guarantees about working with such instances,
 including: